13rac1/talk-git2/index.md

 #About Us
 Brad Erickson (eosrei) & Mark Ferree (mrf)

-#What is git?
+#git History

-A version-control system created in 2005 by Linus Torvalds for Linux kernel development when no existing options provided the required features.
+A distributed version-control system created in 2005 by Linus Torvalds for Linux kernel development when no existing options provided the required features.

 When asked why he called the new software, "git", British slang meaning "a rotten person", he said.
 "I'm an egotistical bastard, so I name all my projects